 - Integration between business units maximizes the value potential of an exploration and production concern.

-- Markets for upstream assets are minimally inefficient; retail investors have little hope of competing toe-to-toe with sophisticated and well-capitalized institutions.
+- Markets for upstream assets are minimally inefficient; retail investors must think outside the box if they hope to compete with sophisticated and well-capitalized institutions.

 Figure 1: Coyote Hills, California

 Source: Coyote Hills, California.
 Lee Alban Fine Art.

 Different petroleum exploration and production (E&P) businesses operate differently depending on their focuses and asset bases.
 Major differences can also be observed between various operators within a single basin.
 However, their business models are all strikingly similar: get oil and gas out the ground and sell it to the highest bidder.
 A generalized upstream business model has five functional activities: exploration and evaluation (E&E); development; production; marketing; and retirement.
 The E&E function essentially drives the process of identifying opportunities for potential value creation — it also broadly includes the evaluation of assets for acquisitions and divestitures (A&D).
 The remainder of the business functional areas support the exploitation of this value potential.
 In this way, the exploration functions abide by the principles value configuration theory 1, whereas the production abides by conventional industrial logic according to Michael Porter’s value chain framework.

 It is notable that an upstream operating concern which is rationally integrated into a larger petroleum value chain does not need to be particularly good at either activity in order to create value.

 The Core Functional Areas of Exploration and Production